ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 That's it!

 Implementing the `GetItems()` method is even easier.
-All you need to do is return the items as an array...
+All you need to do is return the items as an array.

 ```csharp
 public Task<ShoppingCartItem[]> GetItems()